orca-scan/orca-lookup-dotnet/README.md

 ## Troubleshooting

+If you run into any issues not listed here, please [open a ticket](https://github.com/orca-scan/orca-lookup-dotnet/issues) and we'll get back to you as soon as we can.

 * **The current .NET SDK does not support targeting .NET Core 3.1** This example uses [.NET Core 3.1](https://dotnet.microsoft.com/download/dotnet-core/3.1), upgrade and try again.

-If you run into any issues not listed above, please [open a ticket](https://github.com/orca-scan/orca-lookup-dotnet/issues) and we'll get back to you as soon as we can.

 ## Contributing